All In Accessibility Standards

 DC 2.
 Content Usability

-The standards in this category focus on your visitors’ experience of your website.
-Rather than what content should be there, the standards describe how to make the content findable, usable and easy to move through.
+The Standards in this category focus on your visitors’ experience of your website.
+Rather than what content should be there, the Standards describe how to make the content findable, usable and easy to move through.
 This is an overview category focusing on the venue’s main website and its key access elements.
-Much of the information for websites in this standard can be applied across other areas as well.
+Much of the information for websites in this Standard can be applied across other areas as well.

 DC 2.01 Plain Language and Readability